 |VS||206||Animal Care and Nursing IV||3|

 |This is a multidisciplinarian course consisting of various topics such as obstetrical procedures and care of the newborn for each of the major large and small animal species and bull breeding soundness evaluation.
 Gross pathology, miscellaneous large animal diagnostic techniques and common zoonotic diseases in all species are also discussed.
 The labs use multiple clinical applications of knowledge and skills from this course as well as from previous courses.
 Prerequisites: VS 202, VS 203, VS 205, VS 207 and VS 220.|

 |VS||207||Animal Diseases II||3|

-The lecture portion covers large animal anesthesia, and emergency and critical care procedures practiced in Veterinary Medicine.
+The lecture portion covers advanced nursing care, triage, blood transfusion medicine, toxicities, anesthetic emergencies, CPCR and other emergency and critical care procedures practiced in Veterinary Medicine.
 The lab portion may consist of small animal surgery, small animal dental, large animal anesthesia, nerve blocks, CPCR, and emergency medicine techniques, and continues to utilize skills learned in VS 201, VS 202 and VS 203.
-Prerequisites: VS 201 and VS 202.
+Prerequisites: VS 202, VS 203 & VS 220.

 |A continuation of VS104, this course focuses on soft skills, such as improving client compliance, conflict management and developing effective strategies for discussing veterinary expenses with clients.
 Career-related topics are also covered and include provincial associations and regulations, industry practicums, licensing exams and registrations.
 Within this course, a comprehensive review of many areas of the program will occur in the form of an online comprehensive exam.
 Prerequisite: VS104.|